All Episodes

 ACLU.

-ACLU has made a career the past how many years doing just that?
+ACLU has made a career the past, how many years doing just that, ending the celebration of Christmas on public property.

-Some cases they've even tried to stop the celebration of Christmas on private property.
+Some cases, they've even tried to stop the celebration of Christmas on private property.

 They're not all Jewish, don't misunderstand, but many of the leaders of the group are.

-Let's go to the audio sound bites.
+Let's go to the audio soundbites.

-It's it's literally amazing.
+It's literally amazing.

-I, the featured quote, asked of the Iraq surrender group authors to react to.
+I, the featured quote, asked of the Iraq Surrender Group authors to react to.

-Now, how much did I spend on the Iraq surrender group last week?
+Now, how much did I spend on the Iraq Surrender Group last week?

 How many days?